 The Board annually approves the funding for the Plan, which has a minimum funding requirement of the actuariallydetermined annual required contribution to achieve full funding status on or before December 31, 2033.
-The District OPEB contributions were \$28.3 million for 2021 and 2020.
+The District OPEB contributions were \$6.3 million and \$28.3 million for 2022 and 2021, respectively.

 Contributions from Plan members are the required premium share for inactive members, which is based on hire date and/or age.
-Contributions from Plan members were \$0.6 million for 2021 and 2020.
+Contributions from Plan members were \$0.6 million for 2022 and 2021.
 As these contributions were from inactive members, they were reported as a reduction of benefit expenses.
 Members do not contribute to the cost of the life insurance benefits.